The SRG/eROSITA all-sky survey: Cosmology constraints from cluster abundances in the western Galactic hemisphere: Scaling relations

 The only other works in the literature that use \erosita X-ray count-rate in mass scaling relations are the ones by \citet{Chiu2022, Chiu2023a} on the eFEDS sample.
 Our best-fit normalization parameter is $A_x = 0.64^{+0.04}_{-0.06}$.
 The reported normalization parameters are $A_x = 1.24^{+0.22}_{-0.19}$ and $A_x = 1.33^{+0.26}_{-0.20}$ in \citet{Chiu2022, Chiu2023a} in $\sim3\sigma$ tension with our results.
-In particular, the difference in normalization is due to the observed degeneracy with the scatter, see Fig.~\ref{fig:Ax_scatter}, the selection of the sample \citep{Bahar2022}, and the selection function parameters.
-In fact, in the observable-mass scaling relation used in the eFEDS cosmology analysis in \citet{Chiu2022, Chiu2023a}, the authors have significantly simplified the selection function and the magnitude of the assumptions in the X-ray and optical selection function propagating into the analysis. eFEDS covers an area of 140~deg$^2$, and the cluster sample spans a redshift range from 0.1 to 1.2 with a large fraction of contamination.
-Albeit much smaller in area compared to \erass, the eFEDS area is not small enough such that fundamental sky properties affecting the X-ray selection function can be safely ignored \citep{Brunner2022}.
-Additionally, the optical cut of $f_{cont}$ (contamination fraction) applied on the eFEDS sample has not been propagated through the optical selection function of their analysis.
-For a more detailed comparison of the scaling relation parameters, we refer to \citet{Kleinebreil2024} and \citet{Grandis2024}.
+In particular, the difference in normalization is due to the observed degeneracy with the scatter, see Fig.~\ref{fig:Ax_scatter} in Appendix~\ref{app:tests}, the selection of the sample \citep{Bahar2022}, and the selection function parameters.
+In fact, in \citet{Chiu2022, Chiu2023a}, the authors have significantly simplified the selection function, particularly in its sky variation. eFEDS covers an area of 140~deg$^2$, albeit much smaller in area compared to \erass, the eFEDS area is not small enough such that fundamental sky properties affecting the X-ray selection function can be safely ignored \citep{Brunner2022}.

 We find that the slope of the power-law index of the mass term is $B_x = 1.38^{+0.03}_{-0.04}$.
 Overall, in terms of mass trends, we find a steeper slope than the self-similar mass trend ($B_{x,ss} = 1$), while many scaling relation studies in the literature report even steeper slopes.
 We find shallower slope than the reported value of $B_x = 1.58^{+0.17}_{-0.14}$ in \cite{Chiu2022} and that of $B_x = 1.86^{+0.20}_{-0.15}$ in the count rate mass relations provided in \cite{Chiu2023a}.
 The discrepancy is likely due to different treatments of the selection function between these two sets of results.
 In this work, we accurately model our selection with the one-to-one simulations of the \erosita X-ray sky, while in \cite{Chiu2023a}, an empirical model for the selection is used.
 In principle, as the X-ray count rate is closely related to the X-ray luminosity, the mass slope of the $L_{X}-M$ scaling relations reported in the literature can be compared to our slope measurements.
 The slopes reported in the literature range between 1.3 and 1.9.
 The studies resulting in shallow slopes employ X-ray hydrostatic masses $B_{L_x} = 1.45 \pm 0.07$ in \citet{Maughan2007}, $1.61 \pm 0.14$ in \citet{Vikhlinin2009}, $ 1.62 \pm 0.12$ in \citet{Pratt2009}, $1.34 \pm 0.18$ in \citet{Eckmiller2011}, $1.66 \pm 0.22$ in \citet{Lovisari2015}, and $1.35 \pm 0.07$ in \citet{Schellenberger2017}.
 Our slopes are consistent with these findings at the $1\sigma$ level.
 Higher slopes are reported in SZ-selected massive cluster samples covering a wider redshift range \citep[$B_{L_x} = 1.89 \pm 0.18$,][]{Bulbul2019}.
 When the authors excised the core, they found shallower slopes $1.60^{+0.15}_{-0.16}$, consistent with our finding within uncertainties.
 Another sample with a higher reported mass slope is the CODEX with the best-fit value of $2.01^{+0.09}_{-0.09}$ \citep{Capasso2020}.